 There are different types of water softeners, including up-flow (preferred) versus down-flow.
 This can make a big difference in effectiveness if there are elevated levels of iron or manganese in the water.
 Also, high efficiency softeners use much less salt and water in the equipment’s regeneration cycle.
-For a full discussion on what hard water is, see the link at Hard water described
+For a full description of what hard water is, see the link at Hard water described.

 The following chart categorizes hard water levels.
 Compare your test:

 AFFECTS OF HARD WATER, IRON & MANGANESE IN WATER

 Some affects include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 Without water softening, this will reduce the useful life of your hot water heater and require early replacement.
 Very high levels of Iron or Manganese can cause discoloration in the water as well.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
 See the link at http://h2ocare.com/lawn-irrigation/.